MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Teams/teams-live-events/plan-for-teams-live-events.md

 - **Pour organiser :** licence Microsoft ou Office 365 Entreprise E1, E3 ou E5, **[ou]** licence Microsoft ou Office 365 Éducation A3 ou A5.
 - **To produce or present:** A Microsoft or Office 365 Enterprise E1, E3 or E5 license, **[or]** a Microsoft or Office 365 Education A1, A3 or A5 license.
 The exception to this requirement is guest users can present without a license if the other criteria for [guest users](plan-for-teams-live-events.md#guest-to-present) is met.
 - Licence Microsoft Teams : cette licence fait partie des licences répertoriées dans les première et seconde puces.
 - Une licence Microsoft Stream est nécessaire si vous envisagez de partager du contenu sur une application ou un service externe.
 Voir [Licence Microsoft Stream](/stream/license-overview).
-Une licence Stream n’est pas nécessaire si vous utilisez les services d’encodage Teams les plus nouveaux pour produire l’événement.
+Une licence Stream n’est pas nécessaire si vous utilisez les services d’encodeur Teams les plus récents pour produire l’événement.

   Users won't need a Microsoft Stream license assigned if you want users to only record and download the recordings.
 This will mean that the recordings aren't stored in Microsoft Stream but are instead stored in Azure Media Services (AMS) with a 180-day limit before it's deleted.
 It's not something at this point that an admin can control or manage to include the ability to delete it.